Buta (rapper): 2018–present: Upcoming album and continued success

 In 2018, Januzi almost released seven singles, including "Anuloje", which experienced moderate success throughout the Albanian-speaking World.
 In May 2018, he collaborated a second time with Albanian rapper Ledri Vula on the number one single "Merri Merri".
 In August 2018, he performed at the Sunny Hill Festival in Pristina along other acclaimed artists such as Action Bronson, Martin Garrix and Dua Lipa.
 The following year, he premiered the singles "24/7", reaching the number twelve in Albania, and "Edi Rama", which became his second number one single.

 In December 2019, "Edi Rama" was released and went on to reach number one in Albania simultaneously becoming the rapper's second number one single in his native country.
 He signed a record deal with the German subsidiary of Universal Music in December 2021 to release his upcoming third studio album.

 Artistry

-The musical work of Januzaj incorporates hip hop and trap music.
+The musical work of Januzaji buta babi incorporates hip hop and trap music.
 He cites a wide array of musical artists as influences, including numerous hip hop performers, such as 50 Cent, Cam’ron, Gucci Mane, Lil Wayne, T.I. and Young Jeezy.
 He takes influence from the different genres of music he discovered when he was young, including from the hip hop and new school movements.